Banking » Reviews » Fidelity Investments Review 2023: More Expensive But Worth It

 Fidelity Investment gives traders the possibility to open various account types:

-Two account types fit this category: the Brokerage Account, also called the Fidelity Account and the Brokerage and Cash Management account.
+Two account types fit this category: the Brokerage Account, also called the Fidelity Account, and the Brokerage and Cash Management account.

-The first one is a full-featured account giving access to the full products spectrum available to trade with Fidelity Investments: stocks, bonds, options, mutual funds, precious metals.
+The first one is a full-featured account giving access to the full products spectrum available to trade with Fidelity Investments: stocks, bonds, options, mutual funds, and precious metals.

 Advertised as a “checking account with extra benefits”, the Brokerage and Cash Management account is similar with the Broker Account, with the exception of a few features such as having connections with Apple Pay, Square Cash, PayPal, etc.